inrupt/artifact-generator/README.md

 vocabulary.

-By default, this will include Rollup configuration to bundle all of its dependencies and produce UMD and ES modules, which should be useable across NodeJS and browsers.
-To build those, you need to run the install and build commands from inside the `Generated/SourceCodeArtifacts/JavaScript/`
+By default, this will include Rollup configuration to bundle all of its dependencies and produce UMD and ES modules, which should be usable across Node.js and browsers.
+To build those, you need to run the `install` and `build` commands from inside the `Generated/SourceCodeArtifacts/JavaScript/`
 directory:

 ```shell